Differentially Private Stream Processing at Scale: Experiments

 \subsection{Synthetic Data}

-The synthetic data is generated to capture the long-tailed nature of real data.
+We used the similar approach as \cite{amin2022plume} to generate the synthetic data to capture the long-tailed nature of real-world data.
 There are 10 millions unique users in the synthetic dataset.
 Each user draws a number of contributed records from a distribution with range $[1, 10^5]$ and mean 10 according to a Zipf-Mandelbrot distribution.
 The parameters\footnote{In Zipf-Mandelbrot, the sampling probability is proportional to $(x+q)^{-s}$, where $q=26$, $s=6.738$.} are chosen so that roughly $15\%$ users contribute to more than 10 records.
 The key in each record is also sampled from a set of size $10^6$, following a Zipf-Mandelbrot distribution\footnote{$q=1000$, $s=1.4$.}.
 This implies that roughly $1/3$ of records have the first $10^3$ keys.

 The histogram query task we perform is a simple count query.

 The per-record clamping limit $L=1$ since the aggregation function is \textit{COUNT}.
 We set $C=32$.